hazebam/cv/index.md

 ## Summary

-Msc (Res) candidate: Polar and Alpine Change.
-Recent Environmental science BSc graduate with a strong foundation in numerical modelling, programming using Python and R with high performance computers.
-Highly motivated to continue to learn and pursue a career in climate science.
+Recent Environmental Science BSc graduate, currently studying an MSc(Res) due to end September 2025.
+A strong foundation in numerical modelling, programming using Python and R using high performance computing.
+Highly motivated to pursue a career in climate science.

 ## Education

 `2024-2025`
-__Master of science by research:_Polar and Alpine Change___
+__Master of Science by research: _Polar and Alpine Change___

 - _University of Sheffield_
-- __Dissertation:__ Glacial meltwater contribution to high Andean wetlands
+- __Dissertation:__ Modelling glacial meltwater contribution and high Andean wetland health

 `2022-2024`
-__Bachelor of science: Environmental science__
+__Bachelor of science: _Environmental science___ __2:1__

-- _University of York:_ __2:1__
+- _University of York:_
-- __Dissertation:__ The growth of algae on the Greenland ice sheet
+- __Dissertation:__ Remote sensing algal growth on the Greenland Ice Sheet

 `2018 - 2020`
 __Sir Henry Floyd Grammar School__

-- _A levels:_ Psychology,Chemistry,Biology - __ABB__
+- _A levels:_ Psychology,Biology,Chemistry - __ABB__

 ## Skills

 ### __Computing__
- - __Python:__ Iris,Dask,Numpy,Xarray,Pandas,CuPy,Matplotlib,Seaborn
+ - __Python:__ Iris, Dask, Numpy, Xarray, Pandas, CuPy, Matplotlib, Seaborn
- - __R:__ Knittr,Tidyverse,GGplot
+ - __R:__ Knittr, Tidyverse, GGplot
- - __Modelling:__ Open Global Glacier Model __(OGGM)__,Ice and Snowpack model __(COSIPY)__
+ - __Modelling:__ Open Global Glacier Model __(OGGM)__, Coupled Ice and Snowpack model __(COSIPY)__
- - __HPC/Linux:__ OpenMPI,SLURM,Git,Bash,Zsh
+ - __HPC/Linux:__ OpenMPI, SLURM, Git, Bash, Zsh
     - Familiar with Zarr, Netcdf and Geotiff file formats
  - __Remote Sensing:__ Sentinel 2/5, Planet Labs, Landsat
-    - ArcGIS,QGIS
+    - ArcGIS, QGIS
     - EarthExplorer M2M API, Sentinel Hub API
     - Orthorectofication and georeferencing of historical aerial film imagery
- - __Word Processing:__ Microsoft office,Google docs,LaTeX
+ - __Word Processing:__ Microsoft office, LaTeX

 ### __Experience__
 - Analysis of bias-corrected WRF data and comparison with AWS and ERA5 reanalysis datasets.
 -
-- Cleaning streamflow data and comparing this to associated AWS data to ensure it appears feasible.
+- Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
 -
-- Running glacial models and interpreting their output.
+- Using and interpreting glacier model outputs.
 -
-- Processing of large satellite imagery datasets - cleaning remote sensing data to perform time series analysis.
+- Processing of large satellite imagery datasets to perform time series analysis.
 -
-- Processing of datasets in excess of 100GB
+- Creation of plots and animations of time-series data to display in an engaging and informative way.
 -
-- Creation of Plots and animations of time-series data to display in an engaging and informative way
--
-- Held a part time job during studies, showing ability to prioritise and manage time effectively
+- Held a part time job during studies, exemplary ability to prioritise and manage time effectively.

 ### __Cooperation__
-- My MSc project is part of a wider research project, and discussing my findings and issues has been a key part of my learning
+- Discussing my findings and issues has been a key part of my learning
 -
 - Discussions with international researchers to access data used in their publications, or to discuss their findings.
 -